 While parents are led to believe that SEL is like teaching children The Golden Rule, “it is quite the opposite,” McWilliams said.

 “Social emotional learning is rooted in progressive, social justice ideology that divides anyone who questions the radical groupthink agenda,” she said.
 “From my personal experience, not only do parents not understand it but teachers and administrators don’t either.”

 SEL also represents the “brainwashing of our children,” McWilliams continued, noting that it trains children to “compromise on everything” with no consideration of what is taught in the home.

-“These programs rely on a bombardment of propaganda, conditioning, and role playing to separate children from God and the nuclear family,” she went on, saying SEL was the vehicle used to get children to accept as truth the narratives behind Comprehensive Sexuality Education (CSE) and Black Lives Matter (BLM).
+“These programs rely on a bombardment of propaganda, conditioning, and role playing to separate children from God and the nuclear family,” she said, saying SEL was the vehicle used to get children to accept as truth the narratives behind Comprehensive Sexuality Education (CSE) and Black Lives Matter (BLM).

-The popular SEL program used in McWilliams’ school, Leader in Me, was designed to “shift the culture of the school to influence children’s morals and values based on progressive social justice standards,” she explained, adding that it became ubiquitous on campus.
+The popular SEL program used in McWilliams’s school, Leader in Me, was designed to “shift the culture of the school to influence children’s morals and values based on progressive social justice standards,” she said, adding that it became ubiquitous on campus.

 When she began publicly speaking out about it on social media, she was fired for supposedly making the school look bad.

-“Parents must speak up and take back control of the influence in their children’s lives, if not, the kids will pay with their freedom,” concluded McWilliams.
+“Parents must speak up and take back control of the influence in their children’s lives.
+If not, the kids will pay with their freedom,” McWilliams said.